Milk coffee: Café bombón

 Café bombón was made popular in Valencia, Spain, and spread gradually to the rest of the country.
-It might have been re-created and modified to suit European tastebuds as in many parts of Asia such as Malaysia, Thailand and Singapore the same recipe for coffee which is called "Kopi Susu Panas" (Malaysia) or "Gafeh Rorn" [lit: hot coffee] (Thailand) has already been around for decades and is very popular in "mamak" stalls and "kopitiams" in Malaysia.
-A café bombón, however, uses espresso served with sweetened condensed milk in a 1:1 ratio whereas the Asian version uses ground coffee and sweetened condensed milk at the same ratio.
-On the Canary Islands a variety named "Café Proprio" or "Largo Condensada" is served using the same amount of condensed milk but a "café largo" or espresso lungo.
+It might have been re-created and modified to suit European tastebuds as in many parts of Asia such as Malaysia, Thailand, Vietnam and Singapore.
+The same recipe for coffee which is called Kopi Susu Panas (Malaysia), or Gafeh Rorn [lit: hot coffee] (Thailand) has already been around for decades and is very popular in mamak stalls and kopitiams in Malaysia.
+The iced version is known as cà phê đá in Vietnam.
+A café bombón, however, uses espresso served with sweetened condensed milk in a 1:1 ratio whereas the Asian version uses ground coffee and sweetened condensed milk at different ratios.
+On the Canary Islands a variety named café proprio or largo condensada is served using the same amount of condensed milk but with "café largo" or espresso lungo.
 For café bombón, the condensed milk is added to the espresso.
 For visual effect, a glass is used, and the condensed milk is added slowly to sink underneath the coffee and create two separate bands of contrasting colour – though these layers are customarily stirred together before consumption.
 Some establishments merely serve an espresso with a sachet of condensed milk for patrons to make themselves.

-Cafe Hafuch
+Cafe hafuch

-Cafe Hafuch or 'upside down coffee' is a popular drink in Israel.
+Cafe hafuch is a popular drink in Israel.
 Steamed milk is first added to the cup, then espresso is carefully added to give a layered appearance.
 Milk foam is sometimes spooned on to the top to finish.
 'Upside down' refers to this method of adding the ingredients, as in most milk-and-coffee drinks, the coffee is first in the cup, and the milk goes in second.